 And as it turned out, we were being a bit dramatic.
 The “Ring Road” that circles the perimeter of the island is only 828 miles in total.
 Meaning that you could really tackle the entire island in a few days.
-Plus a visit to Iceland in the summer means incredibly long days and a lot can be accomplished between the hours of 8:00am and 10:00pm.
+Plus, a visit to Iceland in the summer means incredibly long days.
+You can accomplish a lot between the hours of 8 am and 10 pm.

-So even though there really is so much to see in Iceland, it’s relatively easy to tackle all of it in a 14-day trip.
+So even though there really is so much to see in Iceland, it’s relatively easy to tackle all of it in two weeks.
 And we’ll help you figure out everything you should see and how much you can reasonably accomplish in a day.
-This is a 2-week itinerary that tackles the Ring Road in a counterclockwise direction.
+This is a 2-week Iceland itinerary that tackles the Ring Road in a counterclockwise direction.

 Days 1-3: The Golden Circle

 Touchdown Iceland!
-Depending on the time of day you land, you may be able to pick up your car or motorhome right away, or you may choose to spend a night near the airport and then pick up your vehicle first thing in the morning.
-Keep in mind that taxis in Iceland are really expensive so it’s probably best not to spend the night in Reykjavik since it’s 45 minutes from the airport.
+Depending on the time you land, you may be able to pick up your car or motorhome right away.
+Or, you may choose to spend a night near the airport and pick up your vehicle first thing in the morning.
+Keep in mind that taxis in Iceland are really expensive.
+It’s probably best not to spend the night in Reykjavik since it’s 45 minutes from the airport.

-If you would like to enjoy any alcoholic beverages during your trip to Iceland, be sure to stop at the duty free as it’s the best place to buy reasonably priced booze on the island.
-(Check out some of our other money-saving tips for Iceland.)
+If you would like to enjoy any alcoholic beverages during your trip to Iceland, be sure to stop at the duty-free.
+It’s the best place to buy reasonably priced booze on the island (check out some of our other money-saving tips for Iceland).

-The popular Blue Lagoon is just a 15-minute drive from the airport so it’s a common first or final stop for visitors.
-You’ll need to book a specific time slot and pay in advance which might be tricky if your flight is delayed.
+The popular Blue Lagoon is just a 15-minute drive from the airport.
+It’s a common first or final stop for visitors.
+You’ll need to book a specific time slot and pay in advance.
+Note that this might be tricky if there is a delay in your flight.
 It may be easier to save as the final stop of your vacation before flying home.

 And no trip to Iceland would be complete without a visit to the capital city of Reykjavik!
 It’s the largest city in Iceland with a few highlights that are worth a visit in the big city.
 The Hallgrimskirkja Church has a unique stepped concrete facade that is unlike any other church in Iceland.
 You can visit the church for free but it’s 1,000 ISK to enter the tower.

 The Harpa Concert Hall also has an interesting shape due to a large wall made up of colored glass windows.
-And the Sun Voyager art installation resembles a modern, steel Viking ship and is set right on the coastline.
+And the Sun Voyager art installation resembles a modern, steel Viking ship.
+It is set right on the coastline.